mmansion/kitt/README.md

 A biologically inspirated creative coding toolkit for making art.

+*NOTE: The project is currently in very early stages and will probably break a lot--though that's not the intention.
+However the architecture will eventually firm up and be hopefully useful for others.*

 ---

 Cyto is an evolving project that borrows is ideas and DNA from a host of popular open source projects, assimilating features and blending functionality into a unique set of tools focused on creative media-based applications and networked-based performance.